ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 Consider also encryption options from the "defaults" perspective.
 In what scenarios is end-to-end-encrypted (E2EE) enabled by default?
 How about E2EE of the metadata?

-By default, for example, WhatsApp backups messages as unencrypted, and recommends backing up the data.
+By default, for example, WhatsApp encrypts messages in the delivery phase, but backups messages as unencrypted, and recommends backing up the data.
 On iOS devices, chats are also included in iCloud Backups as unencrypted by default [^7].
 What does it mean if law enforcement wants to access your private conversations?
 Has end-to-end encryption on messaging helped on preventing access in that case?